 The surname Worsdale was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1332 when John Wiresdale held lands.

-Another 149 words (11 lines of text) covering the years 1455 and 1487 are included under the topic Early Worsdale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Worsdale research.
+Another 75 words (5 lines of text) covering the years 1455, 1487, 1692, 1767 and 1692 are included under the topic Early Worsdale History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: William Worsdell, who arrived in Buffalo, NY in 1842; as well as Joseph Worsdell, who was naturalized in Philadelphia in 1868.